 - Add the experience to your CV/Resume and stand out from the crowd when applying for jobs.

-As a volunteer you will assist teachers in providing a better education to children, especially in improving their English language.
-You will teach English, singing and dancing, develop creative skills such as painting and drawing, and get involved with after-school sports for pre-school children.
-There will be some special refurbishment days scheduled at the schools too, as they are quite run down.
+As a volunteer, you will assist teachers in providing better education to children, especially in improving their English language.
+You will teach English, singing and dancing, develop creative skills such as painting and drawing, and get involved with after-school sports for preschool children.
+There will be some special refurbishment days scheduled at the schools too as they are quite run down.

 For adults, training in all areas of language, computing, administration and hospitality skills helps locals to get work within the growing tourism industry.
 Any specific skills brought by volunteers are valuable.
 You will also be involved in a community marine project in the town.
 This entails keeping the beach clean and planting local trees.

 There may also be an opportunity for you to get involved at the local Primary School, depending on needs at the time and your skills if you have prior teaching experience.
 Should you have teaching experience and/or skills and wish to get involved in teaching at the local Primary School, please let us have your Department of Education Certificates, CV and any other relevant Certificates or qualifications before you arrive so that we can put this in place for you if possible.